Retro-Carnage-Team/retro-carnage-website/docs/en/development/game/assets/weapon-types-categories.md

+---
+description: The weapons of Retro Carnage are set up via their configuration files so that they can be assigned to different types and categories.
+title: Weapon types and categories
+---

 # Weapon types and categories

 The weapons of Retro Carnage are set up via their [configuration files](./weapon-configurations.md) so that they can be assigned to different types and categories.
 These types, categories and their properties are briefly described here.